 We added stones we collected at the beach and experimented with stones in a foil in many different ways.
 First, we added two small stones and crumpled aluminum foil tight around them.
 When we put it in the water, it floated.
 While we stood fascinated, slowly it sunk.

 Then we hid two stones in a flat, folded piece of aluminum and it shot down like a rock.
 What? hen we experimenting with folding the foil around stones in different ways to see, which fold made it sink faster or slower.
 Finally, we made an aluminum boat and put a couple of stones in it and it floated.

 Glass cups/vases or jars

-Fill the clear containers with equal amount of water.
+Fill the clear containers with an equal amount of water.
 Shape one piece of aluminum foil into a ball.
-Keep another piece of equal amount flat.
+Keep another piece flat.
 We added a third piece of the same size crumpled a bit, but not squeezed tightly into a ball.
 Use the Observation Sheet to make your predictions.

 Put them all in the water and observe what happens.
 Next fold stones inside the aluminum foil pieces in many different ways to see, which combination will allow for fastest sinking time and what shape will float.

 Two forces are at play in this experiment.
 Gravity is pulling things down in the water, while buoyancy pushes upward against gravity.
 Different objects behave differently in the water depending on their density.
 A crumpled ball of foil has more density because all of its weight concentrates in a small space.
 Our foil boat is spread out, less dense and therefore can float the objects that would normally sink on their own (i.e. stones).
-If you got interested in buoyancy try our Shark Experiment.
-In this experiment we added oil to make “shark” heavier, but it actually caused it to float better.
+If you got interested in buoyancy try our Shark Experiment (we added oil to make “shark” heavier, but it actually caused it to float better).

 Find more objects around the house that you can practice with.